jhoooooo/chatbox/README.md

 ### Color Opacity

-Streamlabs color picker does not support opacity.
-You have to manually edit the css file and use RGBA or 8 digits HEX codes.
+Enter 8 digits HEX code for color opacity.
+Last two represent the alpha channel (00 to FF).
+You can use this [guide](https://davidwalsh.name/hex-opacity).
 OBS does not support css background blur/backdrop-filter.

 ```
-  background: rgba(0, 255, 0, 0.5);
   background: #00ff0080;
 ```